 The difficulty is down to what is meant by ‘railway set’.

-For most people, a “railway set” means one of the self contained train sets from Hornby that contain all the track, controllers and trains needed to get started.
-They’re easy to set up and provide a lot of fun and great introduction for children or those new to the hobby.
+For most people, a “railway set” means one of the self-contained train sets from Hornby that contain all the track, controllers and trains needed to get started.
+They’re easy to set up and provide a lot of fun and a great introduction for children or those new to the hobby.

 If these Hornby sets are as far as you plan on going and you have no plans to expand then I can sleep happy tonight knowing I’ve answered your question.

-But if you’re planning on using these sets as a part of a more elaborate railway, or you suspect you’ll expand on it in future — with longer stretches of track, buildings and scenery — and so grow the train set into a model railway there are a whole different set of considerations.
+But if you’re planning on using these sets as a part of a more elaborate railway, or you suspect you’ll expand on it in future — with long stretches of track, buildings and scenery — and otherwise grow the train set into a model railway there are a whole different set of considerations.

 I cover these in the sister article to this post but if this is you then should budget for at least 6 feet by 4 feet of space, and again adding a foot on all sides for easy access.
 This assumes an oval type track plan, narrow rectangle areas – six foot by 2 foot – are possible but I’m encroaching on the subject of the other article.